purpleprotocol/mimalloc_rust/README.md

 ```

 ## Usage without secure mode
-By default this library builds mimalloc in safe-mode.
+By default this library builds mimalloc in secure mode.
 This means that
 heap allocations are encrypted, but this results in a 3% increase in overhead.

 To disable secure mode, in `Cargo.toml`: